 Hunting for Heroes

-Includes: The Poison Squad; Sgt.
-Reckless, the Korean War’s bravest horse; the Star Trek star Martin Luther King Jr. looked up to; women spies of The Civil War; Brooklyn’s unlikely chess whizzes; five amazing super-rodents; a 100-year-old marathoner; hero kids around the world; and tons more — including 40 unique puzzles!
+Includes 40 unique puzzles, plus full-page articles on the Poison Squad; Sgt.
+Reckless, the Korean War’s bravest horse; women spies of The Civil War; the Star Trek star Martin Luther King Jr. looked up to; Brooklyn’s unlikely chess whizzes; five amazing super-rodents; a 100-year-old marathoner; hero kids around the world; and tons more!
+[CLICK for more info]

 Plunging into Mystery